PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 Finally, the bot policy is bound by selecting ‘Policy Manager’.
 Select a Bind Point of ‘Default Global’, select ‘Click to select’ to select the policy.
 Highlight the previously created policy, and choose ‘Select’.
 Select ‘Bind’ then ‘Done’.

 The WAF protection policy uses an HTTP Callout to protect the logon page and invalidate the authentication flow if a WAF exception is caught.
-This configuration requires a pattern set (Patset) containing the login URLs, a dummy service and load balancing virtual server, an HTTP callout, and the WAF policy and configuration.
+This configuration requires a pattern set (Patset) that includes the login URLs, a dummy service and load balancing virtual server, an HTTP callout, and the WAF policy and configuration.

 Navigate to AppExpert > Pattern Sets and select ‘Add’.
 Give the new Pattern Set a name, then select ‘Insert’ and add the following patterns: